 Safe, sound and sustainable

-For investors and third party owners the group is capable to perform full management service from one source or just part of it.
-In addition UNIATLANTICO is proposing its clients pre-purchase inspections, vessel valuation, project finance, sale and purchase, drydock planning and newbuilding supervision.
+Both, for investors and third party owners we propose service on demand and agree to perform either full management service from one source or just part of it.
+In addition to the ordinary day-to-day management, we conduct pre-purchase inspections, vessel valuation, project finance, sale and purchase, drydock planning and newbuilding supervision.

 Our code of conduct